Cosmological parameter inference with Bayesian statistics: Examples with SimpleMC

-We use the BAO data mentioned in section \ref{sec:observations} (labeled as BBAO), for Supernovas we use the Joint Light-Curve Analysis compressed data denoted as SN, the Planck data (denoted as Planck) for CMB and the Cosmic Chronometers data (HD)\footnote{See section \ref{sec:observations}.}.
+We use the BAO data mentioned in Section \ref{sec:observations} (labeled as BBAO); for Supernovae, we use the Joint Light-Curve Analysis compressed data denoted as SN, the Planck data (denoted as Planck) for CMB, and the Cosmic Chronometers data (HD).